pscedu/psc-wpdocs/aibd/graphcore.md

 # Ways to run Graphcore jobs
 Jobs can be executed directly from containers created by Graphcore, but then they also provide wheel files (.whl) for installing on Python environments.
-It's up to you as researcher to choose what way is the one that fits best your development environment and is algo performant.
+It's up to you as researcher to choose what way is the one that fits best your development environment and is also performant.

 Independently of the path you take, it is first necessary for you to make sure the necessary environment variables for running jobs on the Graphcore equipment are set in your environment.
 More details in the next section.